Interested in Becoming Catholic?

 For more information, please contact Suzie Blaydes at sacraments@ccatuga.org.

-The Steps of RCIA
+The Steps of OCIA

-The most important thing to keep in mind about RCIA is this: it is not merely a new way to prepare adults for baptism; baptism is only one step.
+The most important thing to keep in mind about OCIA is this: it is not merely a new way to prepare adults for baptism; baptism is only one step.
 The goal of the process is full communion which means “full, conscious and active participation” in the Eucharist and in the whole life of the Catholic faith community.

-RCIA helps adults to grow in their relationship with God, become familiar with Catholic teachings and practices, get acquainted with people in the community, and get involved in service within the community.
+OCIA helps adults to grow in their relationship with God, become familiar with Catholic teachings and practices, get acquainted with people in the community, and get involved in service within the community.

 Many persons who want to join the Catholic Church have already been baptized in another Christian church.
 They will not be re-baptized.
 They will follow a form of these four steps adapted to the particular needs and concerns of Christians from another faith tradition.